jsacksick/commerce_license_billing/README.md

 Each license has one plan at a given point of time, which is the referenced product.

-Different plans are represented by different products, all pointing to the same license type / billing cycle type / payment type.
+Different plans are represented by different products, all pointing to the same license type / billing cycle type / billing type.
 The module tracks plan changes in the cl_product_history table, that has a start and an end date for each license and product_id.
 So if the user switches $license->product_id from id: 10 ("Small plan") to